Quaker Stewardship Committee (QSC)

 How does it work?

 QSC encourages enquiries from all, especially clerks, trustees and treasurers.
-These may initially be put to Helen Griffith (020 7663 1161; email@example.com} in the Recording Clerk’s Office of Friends House.
+These may initially be put to Helen Griffith (020 7663 1161; firstname.lastname@example.org} in the Quaker Communication & Services Department of Friends House.
 Also QSC has appointed Link Friends, who can channel the specific queries of each area meeting and general meeting appropriately.